-Crime Type (California Penal Code) Definitions served a professional purpose when it served no professional purpose.
-5. If a person submits under the belief that the person committing the act is someone known to the victim other than the accused, and this belief is induced by artifice, pretense, or concealment practiced by the accused, with intent to induce the belief.
+Crime Type (California Penal Code) l Definitions Code) 5.
+If a person submits under the belief that the person committing the act is someone known to the victim other than the accused, and this belief is induced by artifice, pretense, or concealment practiced by the accused, with intent to induce the belief.
 6. If the act is accomplished against the victim's will by threatening to retaliate in the future against the victim or any other person, and there is a reasonable possibility that the perpetrator will execute the threat.
 As used in this paragraph, "threatening to retaliate" means a threat to kidnap or falsely imprison, or to inflict extreme pain, serious bodily injury, or death.
 7. If the act is accomplished against the victim's will by threatening to use the authority of a public official to incarcerate, arrest, or deport the victim or another, and the victim has a reasonable belief that the perpetrator is a public official.
 As used in this paragraph, "public official" means a person employed by a governmental agency who has the authority, as part of that position, to incarcerate, arrest, or deport another.
-The perpetrator does not actually have to be a public official. • (b) For purposes of this section, the following definitions apply: (1) "Duress" means a direct or implied threat of force, violence, danger, or retribution sufficient to coerce a reasonable person of ordinary susceptibilities to perform an act which otherwise would not have been performed, or acquiesce in an act to which one otherwise would not have submitted.
+The perpetrator does not actually have to be a public official. b.
+For purposes of this section, the following definitions apply: (1) "Duress" means a direct or implied threat of force, violence, danger, or retribution sufficient to coerce a reasonable person of ordinary susceptibilities to perform an act which otherwise would not have been performed, or acquiesce in an act to which one otherwise would not have submitted.
 The total circumstances, including the age of the victim, and the victim's relationship to the defendant, are factors to consider in appraising the existence of duress.
-(2) "Menace" means any threat, declaration, or act that shows an intention to inflict an injury upon another. • Fondling: The institution has determined, based on good-faith research, that California law does not define the term fondling.
-California prosecutes such crimes as "sexual battery" unde Statutory Rape: The institution has determined, based on good- faith research, that California law does not define the term statutory rape.
-California prosecutes such crimes as "Unlawful
+(2) "Menace" means any threat, declaration, or act that shows an intention to inflict an injury upon another.
+Fondling: The institution has determined, based on good-faith research, that California law does not define the term fondling.
+California prosecutes such crimes as "sexual battery" under Cal.
+Penal Code § 243.4 (defined above).
+Incest (Cal.
+Pen.
+Code § 285): Persons being within the degrees of consanguinity within which marriages are declared by law to be incestuous and void, who intermarry with each other, or who being 14 years of age or older, commit fornication or adultery with each other, are punishable by imprisonment in the state prison.
+Statutory Rape : The institution has determined, based on good-faith research, that California law does not define the term statutory rape.
+California prosecutes such crimes as "Unlawful sexual intercourse with person under 18" under Cal.
+Penal Code § 261.5 (defined below).